PrasannPradeepPatil/PACMAN-AUTOMATION/README.md

 layout.py          :Code for reading layout files and storing their content

 RUNNING THIS PROJECT:
-Cd C:\Users\DELL\Desktop\AI\Pycharm Codes\search
-Python pacman.py –l/--layout  type of maze defined in one of files
+python pacman.py –l/--layout  -->type of maze defined in one of files
-                                  -p/--pacman searchAgent defined searchAgent,py
+ python pacman.py-p/--pacman --> searchAgent defined searchAgent,py
-                                   -a                    Argument passed to the search agent above
+python pacman.py -a           -->Argument passed to the search agent above
-                                   – h                  list of arguments that can be passed to pacman.py
+python pacman.py – h          -->list of arguments that can be passed to pacman.py

 Eg
 Cd C:\Users\DELL\Desktop\AI\Pycharm Codes\search